ivanache/heavy_ion_data/README.md

 - Currently, the program is incomplete, so errors may occur and all users are assumed to understand this fact

 ## Techical Specifications
+- Photon_Correlations: The segment of the data analysis that uses Ntuples to construct photon-hadron correlations
-- Ntuple_Analysis: The segment of the data analysis responsible for photon correlation analysis
+- Ntuple_Analysis: The segment of the data analysis responsible for deep-pion efficiency analysis, which compares Dr. Yue Shi Lai's neural net to the existing lambda-based method of discerning signal from background
 - Pion_Hadron Correlations: The segment of the data analysis that deals with pion-hadron correlations
 - Pion Data: the folder with all of the data that is directly from pions
 - Derived_Photon_data: the folder with all of the data that is about the photons with which the pions are measured and that at least partly comes out of the pion data analysis